WordCounter.vip

 Rail Fence Cipher

 A transposition cipher that writes text in a zigzag pattern across multiple "rails," then reads each rail sequentially.
-Though not pure reversal, it uses character reordering as its core mechanism — the same fundamental operation as word-order reversal tools.
+Though not pure reversal, it uses character reordering as its core mechanism, the same operation as word-order reversal tools.

 HELLO → HLOEL